 Theorem \ref{thm:bernoulli} addresses all three different aspects of invertibility for sparse random matrices.
 As it yields a lower bound on the smallest singular value it readily gives a quantitative estimate on the invertibility of matrices with i.i.d.~Bernoulli entries.
 Setting $\vep=0$ in Theorem \ref{thm:bernoulli}(i) we obtain a bound on the singularity probability.
-For a sharper bound on the singularity probability we refer the reader to Remark \ref{eq:sharper-bd}.